 A lot of people say to me, "How do you know it's going to be warm?"

 "Well, my hands have gotten cold in an unusual way.
 Then I run up to the stove and put my hands over the stove, rubbing my hands."

 Ouu!
 Indians in those days had health!
-Women even had children, born babies, right on snowshoes.
-Sometimes they had to take the women along when we moved from camp to camp.
-A woman carrying a baby(10) would walk along on the snowshoes.
-They even put a light pack on her back, usually the birch bark for roofing.
+Women even had children -- born babies -- right on snowshoes.
+Sometimes the family group had to take the women along when we moved from camp to camp.
+A woman carrying a baby(14) would walk along on the snowshoes.
+They even put a light pack on her back -- usually the birch bark for roofing.
 They didn't have a pretty heavy load on them, but they had something.
 They put their carrying straps on their shoulders.
 They'd shorten them up.
 They were always active, so they had muscles.
 Closer to their time they didn't carry much.
 There's no one who can get right up and do that when the child is almost full-grown and ready to be born.
 No, they'll hurt themselves.

-The midwife also tells her to not lay around too much.
+The midwife also tells her to not lie around too much.
 If you lay down on your side too much, your child will have a long head in the back.
-Laying down on your side too much will do that.
-It's all right to rest, to give the child a rest, but keep moving.
+Lying down on your side too much -- when you're carrying a child -- will do that.
+It's all right to rest -- to give the child a rest -- but keep moving.
 Keep moving.
 Walk.
 Washing clothes is hard, but it's all right if you keep away from bumping things.

 But you have to handle yourself kind of rough, so the child will be rough.
 I heard a woman say, "Oh boy, he's rough.
 He's probably going to be a boy.
 Ya, he's gonna be powerful anyway, because he's rough.
 I can feel it."

 A lot of them went out in the woods and cut wood with an axe when

 they were carrying.
 And they packed wood too.
 Their packs were not too

 heavy, but they packed, just to keep moving.
 They went out setting nets